Work, Learning, and Social Interaction Online

 - Computer-mediated communication (CMC): changes and differences in communicating via new media

 - E-learning and the transformative effects of online information resources, including other people (online learning, learning networks, networked learning, ubiquitous learning)

 - Social informatics, and the overlapping and co-evolutionary aspects of social and technical systems

-- Online social networks, including the formation, maintenance and relational structures associated with online interaction
+- Online social networks, including the formation, maintenance and relational structures associated with online interaction through crowds and communities

 - Online community, including community relations online, virtual community formation, and online/offline synergies for virtual and/or geographical communities

 - Distributed knowledge and knowledge construction across divides of geography, discipline, and understanding

 - Collaboration, including the relational bases of collaboration, and technology use in support of collaborative activity

 - Peer Production, from online community to crowdsourcing